コンテンツにスキップ

 【小田原・箱根】箱根フリーパスで行く!伝統と芸術に触れる旅

-The Odawara/Hakone area is easily accessible from Tokyo and has a wide range of tourist facilities, including art museums.
-It is also popular with foreign tourists, as it has many quintessentially Japanese spots, such as famous castles, Mt.
-Fuji, and shrines.
-This time, we will introduce a magculo weekend parent-child trip using the Odakyu Electric Railway's great value transportation ticket, the Hakone Free Pass.
+The Odawara and Hakone area is easily accessible from Tokyo and has a wide range of tourist facilities, including art museums.
+With a famous castle, Mount Fuji, shrines, and many other quintessentially Japanese spots, it's also popular with foreign tourists.
+This time, we'll be introducing a magculo-themed weekend trip for parents and children, touring the area using the Odakyu Electric Railway's discounted Hakone Free Pass.

 Riding the Vermeer Blue Train